 Looking for grammar activities that won’t cost you any money?
 Seriously.
 You can create these activities with your trash.

-A grammar hunt is simply when you search for a grammar concept in a piece of literature, an advertisement, a piece of nonfiction, and on.
-Sometimes, I bring in a pile of magazines or advertisements for these grammar activities.
+A grammar hunt is simply when you search for a grammar concept in a piece of literature, an advertisement, a piece of nonfiction, a speech, or any other use of language.

-After you and your students discover a grammar concept, you then ask analytical questions about the effect of the word choice, the verbs used, the sentence structure, or inversion.
+After you and your students learn about a grammar concept and hunt it down, you then ask analytical questions about the effect of the word choice, the verbs used, the sentence structure, or inversion.
 You can also create writing assignments from the hunts.

 Hunt from Literature

 Use: any short story, picture book, or novel.
 Decide on a section students will peruse.

 Create partnerships and give each set 7- 10 note cards.
 You can assign the entire class to find adjectives or whatever grammar concept you are studying.
 (Let’s use adjectives as an example, but you can substitute verbs or anything.)
 Not only will you be reviewing the story as you discuss or define the adjectives, but the students also will be invested because they chose the direction of review.

 Give students ten minutes to find adjectives.
 If the story is longer, I ask for a page number so we can see the adjective in context.
 After the ten minutes, collect the cards.
 You can use all of the cards for discussion, or ask students to choose their favorite cards to give you.

 During review, the words can easily become vocabulary lessons.
 You could also model dictionary use.
 Finally, if enough students chose the same adjectives, ask students to define the words on the back or draw a picture that interprets the word.

 I love, love to go on a hunt while studying literature because so often, it can be tied to literary device.
 Show students how language and literary analysis is applicable to shorts stories and novels.
 Look at specific quotes that influence setting or move the plot.